GitbookIO/gitbook/docs/pages.md

 ### Summary

-GitBook uses a `SUMMARY.md` file to define the structure of chapters and subchapters of the book.
-The `SUMMARY.md` file is used to generate the book's table of contents.

-The format of `SUMMARY.md` is just a list of links.
-The link's title is used as the chapter's title, and the link's target is a path to that chapter's file.
+{{ book.GB }} uses `SUMMARY.md` file to define a structure of chapters and subchapters of a book.
+This file contains a list of links that are used to generate a book's table of contents: the link's title is used as the chapter's title, and the link's target (URL) is a path to that chapter's file.

 Adding a nested list to a parent chapter will create subchapters.